cilium/tetragon/README.md

 ### eBPF Real-Time ##

-Tetragon is a real-time security and observability tool.
-What this means is Tetragon applies policy and filtering directly in eBPF.
-In the security context, this  enables stopping an operation from occurring, instead of observing an operation and reacting to it (e.g., detected malicious behavior) after the fact.
-In the react case, an attacker may have already manipulated the critical data, stolen secrets, or otherwise compromised the machine.
+Tetragon is a runtime security enforcement and observability tool.
+What this means is Tetragon applies policy and filtering directly in eBPF in the kernel.
+It performs the filtering, blocking, and reacting to events directly in the kernel instead of sending events to a user space agent.
-By applying policy inline in eBPF, malicious operations are stopped before they occur.

 For an observability use case, applying filters directly in the kernel drastically reduces observation overhead.
 By avoiding expensive context switching and wakeups, especially